Eschatologue/CM_wiki/docs/class/bard/swords.md

 ### Level 3: Blade Flourish

-Whenever you take the **:rsc-a: Attack**{ .rsc } action on your turn, your walking speed increases by 10 feet until the end of the turn, and if a weapon attack that you make as part of this action hits a creature, you can use one of the following Blade Flourish options of your choice.
+Whenever you take the **:rsc-a: Attack**{.rsc} action on your turn, your walking speed increases by 10 feet until the end of the turn, and if a weapon attack that you make as part of this action hits a creature, you can use one of the following Blade Flourish options of your choice.
 Each option costs 1 Bardic Die and you can use only one Blade Flourish option per attack.

 **Defensive Flourish**
 :   The attack deals extra damage equals to one roll of your Bardic Die.
 You also add the number rolled to your AC until the start of your next turn.